Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Introduction

 In the past few years, much effort has been directed at creating modified DNNs that can be incrementally updated without catastrophic forgetting.
 The vast majority of these systems operate in the incremental batch learning framework~\cite{castro2018end,chaudhry2018riemannian,fernando2017,kemker2018fearnet,kemker2018forgetting,rebuffi2016icarl,zenke2017continual}.
-In this setting, the DNN receives a large batch of new information, rather than an individual instance, and then loops through this batch until it is adequately learned.
-Most of these methods utilize partial rehearsal or pseudo-rehearsal~\cite{kemker2018forgetting}.
+In this setting, the DNN receives a series of large batches of new labeled samples.
+After a batch has been received, the DNN loops over the batch until it is adequately learned, and then the DNN can be tested on information in that batch and previous batches.
+Most incremental batch learning methods utilize partial rehearsal or pseudo-rehearsal~\cite{kemker2018forgetting}.
 Partial rehearsal involves storing some examples from each batch in auxiliary memory and then mixing them with the current batch being learned.
 Instead of storing examples, pseudo-rehearsal uses a generative model to create examples from earlier batches.
 While pseudo-rehearsal seems appealing, the generator often has just as many, if not more, parameters than the DNN used for inference and continuously generating examples to learn is computationally expensive.
-Neither approach is ideal for a robot with limited resources for fast on-device learning.
+Neither approach is ideal for a model with limited resources for fast on-device learning.
 Cloud computing can avoid this problem, but it can lead to privacy, security, and latency issues.

 Streaming learning has been little studied with DNNs.
 Numerous streaming classifiers have been explored in the data mining community, but these methods have primarily been assessed with low-dimensional data streams and most are slow to train~\cite{gaber2007survey}.
-Here, we explore the use of deep Streaming Linear Discriminant Analysis (SLDA) for training the output layer of a convolutional neural network (CNN) incrementally.
+Here, we explore the use of deep Streaming Linear Discriminant Analysis (SLDA)~\cite{pang2005incremental} for training the output layer of a convolutional neural network (CNN) incrementally, which has not been done before.
 We validate performance on large-scale image classification datasets under multiple data orderings that cause catastrophic forgetting in conventional DNNs.
 Since SLDA only trains the output layer of a CNN and does not store any previous data, it is a lightweight classifier that can be easily deployed on embedded platforms.